flyingmachine/nanoc-blog/content/people/buddy-system.md

 everyone looked out for each other.
 I'm happy to have gotten to work somewhere where I made real, honest-to-god friends :)

-During my final weeks there I collaborated with my coworkers on an experimental framework for supporting each other in a formal way.
-This framework would let us explore a possible method for coworkers to be there for each other in a more meaningful way while maintaining boundaries.
+During my final weeks there I collaborated with coworkers on an experimental framework for supporting each other in a formal context.
+This framework would let us explore how to be there for each other in more meaningful ways while maintaining boundaries.
 This seemed particularly valuable in Reify's mostly-remote environment.
 With their permission, I'm sharing the initial framework proposal below.

-Some reading this might be uncomfortable with the ideas outlined below - and that's totally ok!
+Some reading this might be uncomfortable with the ideas outlined in the buddy system - and that's totally ok!
 A key part of the framework is _you don't have to buy into it_.
 But I think it speaks volumes about the level of trust and mutual good feeling among the team that almost everyone was excited about it while respecting that we're all different and not everyone prefers the same way of interacting.
 On the other hand, new hires were especially excited because they felt like it would help them acclimate to their new environment.
 To me, a team